 Film adaptations of novels earn up to 53% more at the box office than original screenplays, according to Forbes.
-For whatever reason, moviegoers worldwide are more obsessed with books that get turned into movies more than with original cinematic creations.
+For whatever reason, moviegoers worldwide are more obsessed with books that get turned into movies even over original cinematic creations.
 Even so, not all movies based on books are created equal (they’re almost all better than your average video game movie, though).

 Before you invest several hours into scouring the original texts on which your favorite movies are based, we’re giving you a bit of a warning: Sometimes you’re better off skipping hundreds of pages and just sticking with what’s on screen.

-The book: Stephen King’s more logophilic tendencies are in full force with this approximately 500 page novel.
+The book: Stephen King’s more logophilic tendencies are in full force with this approximately 500-page novel.
 Telling the story of a family torn asunder both by mental illness and otherworldly forces (the latter as a metaphor for the former), King explores a harrowing world of psychic turmoil and childhood trauma.
-It’s an impactful novel for sure, but King’s penchant for going into insanely specific detail with regards to minor characters and irrelevant subplots makes it sometimes a boring and tedious read.
+It’s an impactful novel for sure, but King’s penchant for going into insanely specific detail with regard to minor characters and irrelevant subplots makes it an occasionally boring and tedious read.

 The movie: Kubrick’s ominous vision of the Overlook Hotel is stunningly designed, gorgeously shot, and impeccably acted.
-The film is widely believed to be one of the greatest examples of modern cinema ever produced.
+The film is widely believed to be one of the greatest examples of modern horror cinema ever made.
 The director’s menacing creation of an oppressive, spectral atmosphere is somewhat unparalleled in the history of horror.
-It’s probably as close to a perfect movie as anything can get.
+It’s probably as close to a perfect movie as you can get.

 Final verdict: The movie is better.
 Despite King’s hatred of the film, the movie actually handles the source material better than King could do himself, especially considering his own disastrous attempt at adapting the text into a miniseries almost two decades later.
 Kubrick’s version does lack some of the psychological insights of the book, but it cuts through the excesses of King’s novel to produce something far sleeker and more impactful.